How to Fix File System Error 2147219196 When Opening Windows Apps

 Opening Task Manager from the ‘Startup’ tab

-7. In Task Manager, click on the ‘Startup’ tab.
+7. In Task Manager, go to the ‘Startup’ tab.

 8. For each application with ‘Enabled’ status, select it and choose the ‘Disable’ option.